The Bailiwick Big Garden Birdwatch 2021

 Do not include birds that are flying past overhead and not using your garden.

 If you were not able to count all the birds of a species that were in your garden, just record '1'.
 If you choose to include a count, remember that it should be the maximum number of the species that you saw together at any one time (e.g. three Blackbirds seen at the same time).
 You should not add counts from different times together.
-For example if you see two Blue Tits on your bird feeder 6 times in one day, unless you are confident there are different individuals using your feeder then it just counts as 2 Blue Tits.
-Start each daily checklist as a separate day, do not add on birds from the day before.
+If you see two Blue Tits on your bird feeder one day, then four together another day in the same week, this should be recorded as four, as this is the maximum.

 We are interested in records from all gardens, even if you don't see many birds!
 Records from small, town gardens are just as valuable as those from a large rural garden.